A computer and web browser open to NYU’s “Financial Aid and Scholarships” web page.

 Federal and State Grants

-All undergraduate students who file a FAFSA will be reviewed for eligibility for a Federal Pell Grant.
-Students who have an Estimated Family Contribution (EFC) on their FAFSA of $5,000 or less would generally be eligible.
-In addition to EFC, your eligibility will be determined by the number of credits in which you are enrolled.
+All undergraduate students who file a FAFSA will be reviewed for eligibility for a Federal Pell Grant based on their FAFSA Student Aid Index (SAI).
+In addition to SAI, your eligibility will be determined by the number of credits in which you are enrolled.
 Pell Grants do not need to be repaid upon graduation.

 If you are a New York State resident, you may also be eligible for a TAP Grant.
 NYU will indicate on your financial aid package an estimated TAP Grant if we believe you may be eligible.
 However, you will need to submit a TAP application to determine your actual eligibility and the NYU Office of the Registrar will certify your eligibility with New York State after the semester is in session.
 TAP Grants do not need to be repaid upon graduation.